boyter/boyter.org/content/posts/how-to-start-go-project-2018.md

 Which will attempt to any test in all packages that have the name `NameOfTest`.
 Keep in mind that the argument `NameOfTest` supports regular expressions so its possible to target groups of tests assuming you name them well.

+If you find yourself wanting or needing to run tests ignoring the cache you can do the following,

+	GOCACHE=off go test ./...

 The standard practice with Go tests is to put them next to the file you are testing.
 However this is not actually required.
 So long as you can import the code (that is it is made exposed with an uppercase prefix) you can put the tests anywhere you like.
 This of course means you cannot test the private code which some consider an anti-pattern anyway.

 ## Dependencies